cadeli/CdlUI/README.md

   ![ScreenShot](https://raw.github.com/cadeli/CdlUI/master/CdlUIg/screenshots/scr2.png?raw=true)

-A fake audio mixer with faders and knobs
+An audio mixer interface with faders and knobs
 ----

 A sample of design by this UI.
 State/value of each controler is available.